 When two people meet and make eye contact the subordinate is usually the one to look away first.
 This means that not looking away is a subtle way of delivering a challenge or showing disagreement.

-- Social Gaze: is moving your gaze between the eyes and the mouth for about 90% of the gazing time.
-This is non threatening and the others will perceive you as nonaggressive
+- Social Gaze: moving your gaze between the eyes and the mouth for about 90% of the gazing time.
+This is non-threatening and others will perceive you as nonaggressive

-- Power Stare: when you are under attack, maintain eye contact without blinking, narrow your eyelids and focus closely on him.
-If you have to move from person to another, don’t blink and first move your eyeballs and then let your head follow with your shoulders standing still
+- Power Stare: when you are under attack, maintain eye contact without blinking, narrow your eyelids, and focus closely on him.
+If you have to move from one person to another, don’t blink first move your eyeballs and then let your head follow with your shoulders standing still

 Starting a Great Job Interview